MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/encodings.md

- #`encodings`: Defines the enumerated list of the supported encoding types.
+ #encodings: Defines the enumerated list of the supported encoding types.

  Applies to version 1.1.0 of package mrsdeploy.